 - Acknowledge the error condition by "signing the log."
-When you sign the log, NerveCenter notes this fact in the log file and changes the red icon to green for all connected Clients and Administrators. - Dismiss the dialog box without acknowledging the error condition.
-If you merely dismiss the dialog box, only the icon in your Client or Administrator turns green.
-For all other connected Clients and Administrators, the icon remains red and signals to those modules that the NerveCenter Server has some error that remains unacknowledged, or unsigned.
+When you sign the log, NerveCenter notes that in the log file and changes the red icon back to green for all connected Clients and Administrators. - Dismiss the dialog box without acknowledging the error condition, in which case only the icon in your Client or Administrator turns green.
+The icon remains red for all other connected Clients and Administrators to signal that the NerveCenter Server has an unacknowledged/unsigned error.
 Moreover, the Server does not indicate acknowledgment in the log file.

-If the SNMP v3 operation affects a group of nodes (e.g., version change or classification failure), you will see only one instance for the group displayed in the error message dialog box.
-To see details for each node, you can look in the log file.
+If the SNMPv3 operation affects a group of nodes (e.g., a version change or classification failure), only one error instance for the group displayed; see the log file for details on individual nodes.

-You must have administrator rights to initiate an SNMP v3 operation that can result in an error or to acknowledge a logged error condition.
+You must have administrator rights to initiate an SNMPv3 operation that can result in an error or to acknowledge a logged error condition.
 If you are logged on with only user rights, you can dismiss the error dialog box but not acknowledge an error condition.

-Whether you acknowledge or dismiss the error, all messages remain in the v3messages.log for you to read.
+Whether you acknowledge or dismiss the error, all messages remain in the V3Messages.log.